mulles/LS_EA_EL3060_Labjack_Raspi_Setup/README.md

 This Repository contains two things, 1.IaC and 2.SOC Algo:

-1. Infrastucture to do and verify current and voltage measurements on the battery connected to the MPTT-HUS-1210:
+1. Infrastucture to perform and verify current and voltage measurements on the battery connected to the MPTT-HUS-1210:

    This infrastructure resides in at least 4 physical locations (Sensors inside and outside of MPPT-HUS-1210, RaspberryPi, Linux-Server) and is implemented via infrastructure as code (IaC).